DVB Demos 2020

 Broadpeak is a Member of the DVB Project.

-Dolby will show how DVB-I fast-tracks launch of enhanced audio video services for immersive and personalized experiences, giving broadcasters opportunities to innovate new service enhancements more rapidly and with lower investment.
+DVB-I fast-tracks the launch of enhanced audio and video services for immersive and personalized experiences.

 This demonstration will highlight: